 Build the monetization plan

 Paid apps typically can’t move installs beyond the square.
 Paying customers rarely want to pay more, and people that can’t afford the entrance price aren’t playing.
 F2P solves this by capturing both free players and those that wish to spend more than what the average would suggest.
 It’s optimal, economically speaking, for everyone because the player is defining the cost, rather than the other way around.
 For more insights on how to monetize your game, explore various strategies to maximize player engagement and revenue.
-You definitely should have a monetization plan that: (A) is figured out before making the game, and (B) fits your game.
-Below is the list of possible options:

 • Offline shops